When is Andy Murray’s second round Australian Open match?

 Who is Andy Murray’s opponent?

-Murray is set to play either Thanasi Kokkinakis or Fabio Fognini.
+Murray is set to play Thanasi Kokkinakis.
 The Australian Kokkinakis is best known for his Australian Open doubles’ title with Nick Kyrgios in 2022.
 He is currently ranked 159 in singles and 15 in the doubles rankings.

-The only time Kokkinakis and Murray have played each other was at the 2015 Davis Cup and Murray beat his Australian opponent 6-3 6-0 6-3.
+Kokkinakis has finally made it through to the second round of an Australian Open after beating Fabio Fognini 6-1 6-2 6-2 but was forced to wait 20 hours due to rain delays.
+He was just five points away from victory when rain stopped play but was able to wrap up the match within minutes when they were finally able to restart play.

 Advertisement